zhongkaifu/Txt2Vec/README.md

 # Txt2Vec
 Txt2Vec is a toolkit to represent text by vector.
-It's based on Google's word2vec project, but with some new features.
+It's based on Google's word2vec project, but with some new features, such incremental training, model vector quantization and so on.
 For a specified term, phrase or sentence, Txt2vec is able to generate correpsonding vector according its semantics in text.
 And each dimension of the vector represents a feature.

 Txt2Vec is based on neural network for model encoding and cosine distance for terms similarity.
 Furthermore, Txt2Vec has fixed some issues of word2vec when encoding model in multiple-threading environment.